BundleProject/Bundle/README.md

-# Forgery-Client-Updater
+# Forgery Client - Updater
-The updater for Forgery
+A Minecraft Tweaker that updates resource packs and forge mods invisibly.